NordicSemiconductor/pc-nrfconnect-dtm/doc/docs/using_dtm.md

 In nRF Connect Direct Test Mode, you can control the reception and transmission characteristics of the Bluetooth connection through 2-wire UART, in accordance with the [Bluetooth Core specification](https://www.bluetooth.com/specifications/specs/core-specification-5-3/) (volume 6, part F).

 !!! info "Tip"
-     When started, nRF Connect Direct Test Mode will automatically detect if the connected device has the right firmware programmed.
+     If you are using an nRF52840 DK or an nRF52833 DK, nRF Connect Direct Test Mode will automatically detect when started if the connected device has the right firmware programmed and will offer to program it.

 It is recommended to use two devices for both scenarios: